 - All degree requirements are not met.
 This includes fieldwork, examinations, etc., that are completed after coursework is finished.

 - A second major and/or minor(s) is unfinished.

 - All required coursework is not completed and/or outstanding paperwork is not submitted to the Office of the Registrar by the end of the term for which the degree is pending, including an Application for Degree for each degree being earned.

 - A degree will be canceled if a grade of Incomplete is assigned in a course which is used in completing the degree requirements.
 A degree may be posted, however, if a course NOT required by the degree program receives a grade of Incomplete.

 - Should it be necessary to take courses elsewhere before degree work is completed, a Transfer Course Approval may be completed IF the semester end of the transferring institution is prior to the LMU graduation date.
 LMU does not allow concurrent enrollment.
 If you take a course at a college where the spring semester ends AFTER LMU's spring semester graduation date, your degree application will be canceled.

 Reapplying for Degree

-If your CAPP shows the Overall Degree Requirements are NOT MET, you will not graduate.
-Submit another degree application for the term in which you will finish all requirements so your CAPP shows as MET.
+If your audit shows the overall degree requirements are not met, you will not graduate.
+Submit another degree application for the term in which you will finish all requirements so your audit shows as met.
 Your degree date will be the one in the term when degree requirements are met.
 Degree dates are not backdated.

 If you are using transfer work to complete degree requirements, the Office of the Registrar must have received the pre-approved Transfer Course Approval(s) and official transcript(s) from the institution(s) within 30 working days of the end of the degree date.
 Items received after that date will not be applicable to the graduation term and will cause the application to be canceled.